-The position of Area Extension Agent and Applied Research Scientist for commercial tree fruits and winegrapes in southern Oregon fills many roles, one of the most important is acting as a member of an interdisciplinary team located at the OSU Southern Oregon Research and Extension Center.
-This team approach to addressing clientele needs through research and educational programs has been shown to be a successful approach to commercial tree fruit and winegrape problem solving.
+Tree Fruits and Winegrapes: One of the most important roles of the Area Extension Agent and Applied Research Scientist for commercial tree fruits and winegrapes in Southern Oregon is as a member of an interdisciplinary team located at the OSU Southern Oregon Research and Extension Center.
+Team approach to addressing the needs of clientele using research and educational programs has been successful in commercial tree fruit and winegrape problem solving.

 Integrated Pest Management (IPM), Richard Hilton, OSU Extension Jackson County